TamasKn/kraken2-guide/index.md

 - Workstation with at least ***4 CPU Cores***, ***16GB RAM*** and ***75GB of free space*** (8+ Cores, 32GB+ RAM and 150GB free space recommended).
 - Basic understanding of CLI (Command Line Interface) to use the listed tools
-- *Optional*: Knowledge of Bash or other scripting/programming language (Python, R, etc.)
+- *Optional*: Knowledge of Bash or other scripting/programming language (Python or R)

 ### Terminal commands

 CLI or Terminal commands are in Bash (which is the default language of Linux terminals).
-Many of them uses placeholder reference to a data or location `<some/location>`.
-This placeholder will not work, as it is, on your computer, as long as does not refer to a real source.
+Many of them use placeholder reference to a data or location `<some/location>`.
+This placeholder will not work, as it is, on your computer, as long as does not refer to an actual source.

 *For example:*